IrohXu/A-miniature-relational-database-with-order/README.md

 The operation is based on Prof. Wang's note.

 All of the code is written by myself except for the code in folder sly, which is contained in pandas_parser.
 All of the python package in my code is legal, they are: re, bisect, time.
-Do not include any SOL library!
+Do not include any SQL library!

 Run 'python compiler.py', you can start to test this project.